 The structure of the cervical spine

 The seven cervical vertebrae are each separated by an intervertebral disc.
 It functions like a shock absorber and cushions sudden movements.
 As the upper end of the spine, the cervical spine has to perform important tasks such as tilting and turning the head, as well as stretching and bending the upper back.
-The vertebrae are naturally held and supported by the neck muscles that surround them.
+The vertebrae are naturally held and supported by the cervical muscles that surround them.

 Acute or chronic cervical spine syndrome